KingZee/findwallet/README.md

 Wallet Finder scrapes through your specified paths to find hex data corresponding to a bitcoin core wallet.
 Unless the file is compressed, or chunked, it will always find it regardless of bitcoin core version, file extension, or any non-destructive data modification.
+Starting v2.0, It can also extract private keys from corrupt wallets.

 ## Installation